+VSI DECwindows Motif for OpenVMS is a System Integrated Product (SIP).
 On the Integrity Server platform, the DECwindows product is part of the Base Operating Environment (BOE) and is licensed under this package.

-This product provides support for both OSF/Motif, a standards-based graphical user interface, and the X user interface (XUI) in a single, runtime and development environment.
+This product provides support for both OSF/Motif, a standards-based graphical user interface, and the X user interface (XUI) in a single, run-time and development environment.
 DECwindows Motif displays the OSF/Motif user interface.
 Because both Motif and XUI are based on X.org X Window System, applications written with either toolkit will run regardless of which environment the user selects.

-For more information, see the VSI DECwindows Motif for OpenVMS Software Product Description (SPD DO-VIBHAA-026).
+For more information, see the HP DECwindows Motif for OpenVMS Software Product Description (SPD 42.19.xx).